Landing Pages

 Version history

-• See every saved version with its timestamp
+- See every published version with its timestamp

 Publishing and unpublishing

 Each landing page has its own language and direction.
-Mix LTR and RTL pages within the same workspace freely — language is set per page, not per workspace.
+Mix left-to-right and right-to-left (RTL) pages within the same workspace freely — language is set per page, not per workspace.

 Where landing pages live